Property Management Agreements

 Although evictions should be rare, if a legal problem must be addressed, will the property management company do it for you or will they hand the problem back to you?

-You want to be sure that the company will handle ALL legal problems on your behalf.
+You want to be sure that the company will handle ALL legal problems on your behalf including preparation and service of the many legal documents required to initial the eviction process in Colorado.

 Beware of any management agreement language that requires YOU to involve YOUR legal counsel in cases of tenant eviction.

--Although rare, if an eviction is necessary, we oversee the entire legal process from start to finish
+-Although rare, if an eviction is necessary, we oversee the entire legal process from start to finish.
+We even prepare and serve the leagl notices required for this process - at not cost to you.

 What the Property Management Agreement Can’t Tell You-

-Because Property Management Agreements are written by attorneys to outline the legal relationship between you and the company, they can’t tell you what you need to know most.
+Because Property Management Agreements are written by attorneys to outline the legal relationship between the property owner and the property management company, they can’t tell you what you need to know most.

-They can’t describe the most important parts of your new relationship– things like integrity, honesty, professionalism, communication, compassion, wisdom, and the list goes on.
+They can’t describe the most important parts of your new relationship– things like expertise, integrity, honesty, professionalism, communication response time, compassion, wisdom, and the list goes on.

 These are the most important things to consider before entering into a relationship with a property management company.